 Todd Audsley outlined the project and referred to the architectural drawings.
 The Flanigan's want to stay on their property and would like their daughter to be able to raise her family there also.
 The house is not able to be added onto without expanding the footprint.
 The logical answer is that there is already a detached building that could be turned into living space.
 The garage footprint is existing and they propose to use that structure and build up.
 The first floor of the garage will have 2 bedrooms and a bathroom and they would like to build a second story for the living room, dining room and kitchen.
-The garage and there is more parking in the driveway going down alongside the garage.
+The garage was built prior to the Flanigan's ownership.
+Cars will be parked in front of the garage and there is more parking in the driveway going down alongside the garage.
 They propose to build 8' out over the yard, toward the west common area, within the lot.
 This space is needed to make room for the 2 bedrooms, the staircase, and laundry.
 This design keeps this family where they want to be and improves the streetscape.